 \section{Acknowledgements}

-The author thanks Henri Darmon and Jan Vonk for helpful comments and suggestions.
+The author thanks Henri Darmon and Jan Vonk for helpful comments and suggestions, as well as the anonymous referee for valuable feedback.
 Part of this work was done while the author was supported by a Scholarship for Outstanding PhD Candidates (ISM) at McGill University.
 The author is currently supported by an Edixhoven Post-Doctoral Fellowship at Leiden University.